HenSch90/SiD/Modul_A (Grundprogramm).md

 in:

-q: Wie ernsthaft denken Sie zur Zeit daran …
+q: Inwieweit denken Sie zurzeit daran …

 is: